xentara-plugin v2.0.4

 Constructor for a handle that writes using a callback.

-template<typename Type , typename Object , std::invocable< Object &, Type && > Callback>
+template<typename Type , typename Object , typename Callback >

-WriteHandle (std::in_place_type_t< Type >, const Callback &callback, std::shared_ptr< Object > object)
+WriteHandle (std::in_place_type_t< Type >, Callback &&callback, const std::shared_ptr< Object > &object)

 Constructor for a handle that writes by calling a callback with an object.

-template<typename Type , typename Object , std::invocable< Object &, Type && > Callback>
+template<typename Type , typename Object , typename Callback >

-WriteHandle (std::in_place_type_t< Type >, Callback &&callback, std::shared_ptr< Object > object)
+WriteHandle (std::in_place_type_t< Type >, Callback &&callback, const std::weak_ptr< Object > &object)

 Constructor for a handle that writes by calling a callback with an object.

-auto nativeType () const -> NativeType
+auto nativeType () const noexcept -> NativeType

 Gets the native type of the handle.